agnostk/agnostk/README.md

   - I'm INTP: Logician;
   - I started programming at the age of 9;
   - I'm from Brazil;
-  - I'm not goot at sports;
+  - I'm not good at sports;
   - I hate emojis.
 ----
 ## Technologies & Tools